WordPress-Satkhira-Community/comments-shield/readme.txt

 2. Click on the button `Add new`
 3. Search for `Comments Shield` and click 'Install Now' or click on the `upload` link to upload `comments-shield.zip`
 4. Click on `Activate plugin`
-5. Click Settings or go to Settings > Comments Shield
+5. Click Comments Shield from Admin Menu > Disable Comments
 6. Check the box.

 == Screenshots ==